mthammus/tek-waves/Oracle Database on Google Cloud.md

-# Oracle Database on Google Cloud Platform - FREE Version (Non - Production and only for POC's)
+# Oracle Database on GCloud - FREE Version (POC's usage only)

 This project automates the deployment of Oracle Database Free Edition using Docker on Google Cloud Platform (GCP).